singhdot734/MG5601/Week 4/Data_Manipulation_and_Graphing_in_R.md

                                         Max = max(Petal.Length))
 ```

-Because we piped iris into summaries we only had to specify the column into each summary function.
+Because we piped iris into summarise we only had to specify the column into each summary function.

 5. We can also add other information that were not in the base summary command.
 Try re-running the code from 4 again, but add in `n = n()` to get the number of values in the data table and `SD = sd(Petal.Length)` to get the standard deviation.
 6. What if we want to look at the summary of petal length for each species of iris?
 We can pipe the iris dataset first into `group_by(Species)` and then pipe that into the summarise command from above.
-Take a screenshot of the contents of this table.
+Take a screenshot of the contents of this table and submit this as in class activity 1.

 # Manipulate data